SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *setPitstopTyrePressures(pitstopNumber :: Integer, pressureFL :: Float, pressureFR :: Float, pressureRL :: Float, pressureRR :: Float)*
 Dials the pressures in PSI, that has been selected previously by *setPitstopTyreCompound*.
 The default method handles internal state change.

+#### *setPitstopBrakeChange(pitstopNumber :: Integer, change :: Boolean, frontBrakePads :: Integer := false, rearBrakePads :: Integer := false)*
+Requests a change of brake pads.
+It depends on the simulator, whether specific pad compounds can be chosen.

 #### *requestPitstopRepairs(pitstopNumber :: Integer, repairSuspension :: Boolean, repairBodywork :: Boolean, repairEngine :: Boolean := false)*
 This method requests repairs for the different parts of the car at the pitstop.
 The default method handles internal state change.

 #### *requestPitstopDriver(pitstopNumber :: Integer, driver :: String)*
 This is the last method of the pitstop preparation cycle.
 It requests the next driver when swapping drivers in a team race.
 The default method handles internal state change.

-#### *updatePositionsData(data :: ConfigurationMap)*
+#### *updateStandingsData(data :: MultiMap)*
-*updatePositionsData* is called after the [telemetry data](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Engineer#telemetry-integration) has been loaded from the given simulation, but before the data is transferred to the AI Race Strategist.
+*updateStandingsData* is called after the [telemetry data](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Engineer#telemetry-integration) has been loaded from the given simulation, but before the data is transferred to the AI Race Strategist.
 The implementation of *updatePositionsData* must add the position and timing information for all cars to the data object.
 See the documentation for the AI Race Strategist for more information about a [description of the corrsponding data fields](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Strategist#data-acquisition).

-#### *updateSessionData(data :: ConfigurationMap)*
+#### *updateTelemetryData(data :: MultiMap)*
 *updateSessionData* is called after the [telemetry data](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Engineer#telemetry-integration) has been loaded from the given simulation, but before the data is transferred to the AI Race Engineer.
 The implementation of *updateSessionData* might add some additional fields or change fields that has been provided by the simulation.
 See the [implementation of the *RaceRoom Racing Experience*](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Plugins/R3E%20Plugin.ahk) simulation for an example, where the name of the current car is read from an external JSON database file.

 ## PitstopMode extends [ControllerMode](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#controllermode-simulator-controllerahk) ([SimulatorPlugin.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Plugins/Libraries/SimulatorPlugin.ahk))